haydenhargreaves/hhargreaves.net/src/journal/30 Days of JetBrains: My Vim Cleanse.md

 set visualbell
 set noerrorbells
 ```

+This is a sample `.ideavimrc` file which I used for the month.
+A lot of the settings I found myself wanting to tweak
+could be done through the menus in the editor itself.
+Which at times, proved to be rather difficult.

 ## Disclaimer
 The following sections will review my findings and the results of this experiment.
 Keep in mind, anything I say is